-Energy demand in countries of Sub-Saharan Africa is projected to increase drastically in the next decades.
+Energy demand in countries of Sub-Saharan Africa (SSA) is projected to increase drastically in the next decades.
 Against the backdrop of the Paris Agreement, a key question for developing countries is how to forego carbon-intensive development steps and thereby achieve sustainable development.
-To answer this question, this project will trace the most recent carbonization dynamics and analyze feasible climate change mitigation actions that can help to lower emissons without compromising economic development.
+To answer this question, this project will trace the most recent carbonization dynamics and analyze feasible climate change mitigation actions that can lower emissons without compromising economic development.

 In recent years global emission increases have mainly been driven by developing countries’ economic growth, predominantly in Asia.
-Countries of Sub-Sahara Africa (SSA) could drive the next wave of carbonization, with energy demand being projected to increase sharply in the coming decades.
+Countries of SSA could drive the next wave of carbonization, with energy demand being projected to increase sharply in the coming decades.
 The Paris Agreement emphasizes the intertwined relationship between climate impacts as well as emission reductions and sustainable development.
 A key question for developing countries is therefore how to forego carbon-intensive development steps.

 The project aims to investigate carbonization dynamics and climate policy options in SSA.
 More specifically, feasible short term entry points for SSA countries will be analyzed to embark on low-carbon development paths and prevent lock-ins in long-lived infrastructure.
 The project will also deal with the political feasibility and the interrelationship of climate measures with other objectives, such as poverty reduction and employment.
 The team aims to improve the understanding of the political and institutional drivers and barriers that shape Africa’s energy transition, conducting comparative case studies.